nicolaslara/solana-masp/docs/protocol-soundness.md

 - Output commitments created (by hash / commitment)
 - Nullifier(s) revealed
 - Anchor (commitment tree root / root context) used for membership
-- Encrypted output ciphertext payloads (calldata / instruction data)
+- Encrypted **output** ciphertext payloads (see “Ciphertexts: DA and binding” for how these are published)
 - Shield boundary: token mint/address and amount
 - Unshield boundary: token mint/address, amount, and public recipient